vinay22573/PerSIsst-Lab-Website/README.md

 ---

-Note: This is not the original repository for the main website link where we have contributed kindly check [PerSIsst-Lab](https://github.com/kintsugi-programmer/PerSIsst-Lab).
+Note: This is not the original repository, for the main website link where we have contributed kindly check [PerSIsst-Lab](https://github.com/kintsugi-programmer/PerSIsst-Lab).

 Last Updated: January 2025
 Maintained by: PerSIsst Lab, IIIT Delhi